Bucanero06/mini_Genie_ML/CONTRIBUTING.md

 - Keep PR's small and focused.
 - Reference the related GitHub issue(s) in the PR comment.

-Thank you for your interest in GenieOmnipresent!
+Thank you for your interest in Genie Omnipresent!